Verity Barton: Political career

 On 8 January 2015, it was revealed that Barton had her driving licence suspended in both 2012 and 2013 after failing to pay road tolls, and that she had driven while unlicensed.
 After being reprimanded at LNP headquarters, she issued a statement apologising for her actions and telling her electors that she was still willing to serve them if given the opportunity at the forthcoming election.
 Queensland Premier Campbell Newman said there was no need to discipline her, despite the 2012 resignation of the then LNP police minister, David Gibson, for driving while his licence was suspended.

 In May 2017, Barton lost the LNP preselection for the Broadwater to former Newman Government Minister, David Crisafulli.
-In 2018, Barton relocated to London.